PyChina/weekly/content/Issue/issue-374.md

     + O'REILLY
     + sponsor

-Join us this July at the O’Reilly Open Source Software Conference (OSCON) to discover what’s shaping software development and dive into the key technologies needed to build resilient, useful, innovative software.
+Join us this July at the O'Reilly Open Source Software Conference (OSCON) to discover what's shaping software development and dive into the key technologies needed to build resilient, useful, innovative software.
 Save 25% with code PYCODER

 (`是也乎:`